 What is the minimum age and do you offer child discounts?

 On adult trips, our minimum age is 16.
-On designated family adventures, we accommodate children as young as 7 (age 6 for Yellowstone & age 5 on our Costa Rica Family Adventures).
+On designated family adventures, we accommodate children as young as 6 (except for Alaska, where the minimum age is 7).
 Children who share accommodations with one or more adults will receive discounts of 10 – 25%, depending upon the trip.

 How large are your groups?